chvancooten/chvancooten.github.io/content/posts/VSCodeExtensionBootstrap.md

 However, there is an issue with this method.
 While it works well for a "Bring-Your-Own" installation of VS Code, it does _not_ work on systems where VS Code is already installed.
 This is because the ExtensionsInitializer ([source](https://github.com/microsoft/vscode/blob/main/src/vs/code/electron-utility/sharedProcess/contrib/defaultExtensionsInitializer.ts)) stores a value in the `StorageTarget.Machine` field, which is machine-specific (on Windows it equates to `%AppData%\Code`).
 This field ensures the ExtensionsInitializer only runs on first boot, meaning we are out of luck if the key is set on subsequent runs.
 Or are we?

 > **Note:** Removing the `%AppData%\Code` directory does "reset" the settings in `StorageTarget.Machine`, and makes it so the bootstrap functionality works even for users who have extensions configured in their user profile (which is typically in `%USERPROFILE%\.vscode`), merging the bootstrapped extensions with their own.
 However, this directory contains other important configuration data such as the `settings.json` file, so taking this approach is not recommended.
+If you want to persist within a user's existing profile, backdooring the user's `extensions.json` is probably the better route.

 ## Making It Portable